Kingxukai/linux/Documentation/trace/coresight/coresight-perf.rst

 This would run some test binary (testbinary) until it exits and record a perf.data trace file.
 That file would have AUX sections if CoreSight is working correctly.
-You can dump the content of this file as readable text with a command like::
+You can dump the woke content of this file as readable text with a command like::

    perf report --stdio --dump -i perf.data